ManuelMcLure/OctoPrint-WiFiStatus/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+** Server**
+Describe the server environment - what distribution and version of Linux on what hardware?
+Is this an OctoPi installation or something different?
+What version of Python is OctoPrint running under?

 **Desktop (please complete the following information):**

 - OS: [e.g. iOS]